-This course develops the principles of chemistry with emphasis on the pertinent aspects of chemical theory and behavior.
+This course continues to develop the principles of chemistry with an emphasis on the pertinent aspects of chemical theory and behavior.
 The descriptive chemistry of the more common elements is investigated and correlated to their structures, reactivity and properties.
 The laboratory work is largely quantitative with particular emphasis on scientific observation, recording of data, and evaluation of results.